shaik1002/biggitlabbomb/doc/development/pipelines/index.md

 #### Why do we need to have a "stable" default branch?

-If the default branch is unstable (i.e. CI/CD pipelines for the default branch are failing frequently), all of the merge requests pipelines that were added AFTER a faulty merge request pipeline would have to be **canceled** and **added back to the train**, which would create a lot of delays if the merge train is long.
+If the default branch is unstable (i.e. CI/CD pipelines for the default branch are failing frequently), all of the merge requests pipelines that were added AFTER a faulty merge request pipeline would have to be **cancelled** and **added back to the train**, which would create a lot of delays if the merge train is long.

 #### How stable does the default branch have to be?